AideTechBot/personal-website/_projects/2013-05-08-Item_Hockey-Blockland.md

 **Status**: Done, pretty buggy.

 Item_Hockey is an add-on created for an online LEGO-like sandbox game called Blockland.
-It allows players to equip hockey gear like goalie pads, hockey sticks, skates, etc. and to play actual hockey!
-It includes the best parts of hockey, like slapshots, side-checking and skating!
+It allows players to equip hockey gear like goalie pads, hockey sticks, skates, etc., and to play actual hockey!
+It includes the best parts of hockey, like slapshots, side-checking, and skating!
 This was one of my first big projects when I started programming.

 [View the source code here.](https://github.com/AideTechBot/item_hockey)